Enigmatic-Smile/docs/offers/README.md

 # Offer Lifecycle

 ### Draft
 First status of an offer after creation.
-The offer has not been submitted to a publisher and has no locations linked.
+The offer has not been submitted to a publisher.
+A locations file may have been uploaded for the offer, but no locations would be linked at this stage.

 ### Submitted
 Offer has been submitted to a publisher for acceptance.